-4.4 ACTION-LAND PARTNERSHIP
+ACTION-LAND PARTNERSHIP

-One of the most difficult challenges in the creation of an urban village within a commercial revitalization context is the ability to implement critical elements of the overall plan amidst the existing development pattern.
-In the case of Six Points, several public projects and the creation of an anchor site are considered critical to the overall plan's success.
+One of the most difficult challenges in the creation of an urban village within an older, commercial district or commercial revitalization is the ability to implement critical elements of the overall plan amidst the existing development pattern.
+In the case of Historic Marine, several public projects and the creation of an anchor site all are considered critical to the overall plan's success.